 Model error contains both random and systematic (or even constant) components.
 To simplify the problem, we consider the model error to be constant during the 12-hour assimilation window.
-The weakconstraint 4D-Var cost function includes a term that penalises updates of the model forcing η where η_b is a model error background value that changes slowly from cycle to cycle and Q is the model error covariance matrix.
-Observations and model error are assumed uncorrelated in time (Fisher et al., 2011).
+The weak-constraint 4D-Var cost function includes a term that penalises updates of the model forcing $\eta$ where $\eta_b$ is a model error background value that changes slowly from cycle to cycle and Q is the model error covariance matrix.
+Observations and model error are assumed uncorrelated in time (Trémolet 2007).

-$$\frac{1}{2}(\boldsymbol{\eta}-\boldsymbol{\eta}b)^{\mathrm{T}}\mathbf{Q}^{-1}(\boldsymbol{\eta}-\boldsymbol{\eta}b),\tag{4}$$
+$$\frac{1}{2}(\eta - \eta_b)^{\mathrm{T}} \mathbf{Q}^{-1}(\eta - \eta_b), \tag{4}$$

-In order to calculate the new model error covariance matrix \mathbf{Q} , statistics are generated from a dedicated TL399 ensemble experiment with identical initial conditions but using the stochastic model uncertainty representations SKEB and SPPT.
+In order to calculate the new model error covariance matrix Q, statistics are generated from a dedicated TL399 ensemble experiment with identical initial conditions but using the stochastic model uncertainty representations SKEB and SPPT.
 The differences between members after 12 hours of model integration give an estimate of the integrated effect of model error over 12 hours; from which statistics appropriate for use in 4D-Var can be calculated.
-These statistics are used to construct a covariance model similar to that described by Derber and Bouttier (1999) for background error covariances.
-This method of generating model error in the 4D-Var and ensemble forecasts than previous methods.
-There was a need to scale the estimate of \mathbf{Q} with a factor of 0.2 to ensure that the model error \mathbf{Q} term has an influence in the cost function but does not dominate.
+These statistics are used to construct a covariance model similar to that described by Derber and outtier (1999) for background error covariances.
+This method of generating model error covariance statistics provides greater consistency between the approaches to represent model error in 4D-Var and in ensemble forecasts than previous methods.
+There was a need to scale the estimate of Q with a factor of 0.2 to ensure that the model error Q term has an influence in the cost function but does not dominate.
+The minimisation was run several times with scaling factors between 0 and 1.
+By looking at the contribution of each term to the cost function, a value of 0.2 was chosen for the scaling factor.

-Figure 10b shows the average vertical correlations of posteriori model error estimate (η) for divergence.
-Its structure disagrees markedly from the structure of the model error covariance Q predicted by the ensemble using SPPT+SKEB, (panel a).
-The former exhibits unrealistic correlations between distant levels.
+Figure 10b shows the average vertical correlations of posteriori model error estimate $(\eta)$ for divergence.
+Its structure disagrees markedly from the structure of the model error covariance Q predicted by the ensemble using SPPT+SKEB, (panel a); for this reason the deep correlations from the posteriori model error estimate (panel b) were deemed to be suspicious and triggered an investigation.

 By looking at the geographical location of large covariances between distant levels, we saw a clear pattern over North America and Europe corresponding to areas with a high number of aircraft observations.
 This suggests that 4D-Var is misinterpreting aircraft observation error or bias as model error.
-In order to avoid this interaction with aircraft observations, subsequent experiments restricted the effect of model error to be active only above 100hPa (model levels 1-60).
+In order to avoid this interaction with aircraft observations, subsequent experiments restricted the effect of model error to be active only above 40hPa (model levels 1 to 44).